 Floresta da Tijuca

-Floresta da TijucaIf you look at a map of Rio, you’ll see a giant green spot: the Tijuca rainforest, one of the largest urban jungles in the world.
-This park includes more than 9900 acres where visitors climb rocks, hang-glide, bike, or even take a drive (this last the easiest and fastest).
+Floresta da TijucaIf you look at a map of Rio, you’ll see a giant green spot: the Tijuca rain forest, one of the largest urban jungles in the world.
+This park includes more than 9,900 acres where visitors climb rocks, hang-glide, bike, or even take a drive (this last the easiest and fastest).
 The foliage—typical of Brazil’s huge rain forest, the Mata Atlântica—was nearly wiped out by coffee production in the 17th century.
-Thankfully, Brazil’s 19th-century Emperor Pedro II encouraged reforestation here and this national park displays the lush results.
+Thankfully, in the 19th century Brazil’s Emperor Pedro II encouraged reforestation here, and this national park displays the lush results.